Buffalo Braves: 1972–73 and 1973–74 seasons

-1974–75 & 1975–76 seasons
+1974–75 and 1975–76 seasons

 In 1974–75, McAdoo was awarded the NBA Most Valuable Player Award, averaging 34.5 points, 14.1 rebounds. and 2.12 blocks per game, while shooting 51.2% from the field and 80.5% from the free-throw line.
 The Braves made trips to the playoffs in both 1974–75 and 1975–76, the latter of which would be their last playoff berth playing in Buffalo.

 1976–77 season

 The Braves by this point were a modest success, both on the court and off; the team was drawing close to the league average in fans, had solid broadcasting ratings and was turning a consistent profit.
 Even so, by 1976 Snyder was facing severe pressure to sell the team and get it out of Buffalo.
 As a result of the Braves only getting the third choice of dates at the Aud, the entire NBA was unable to finalize a schedule and hammer out television contracts until the Sabres and Griffins finalized their schedules.
 The NBA considered this untenable, and gave Snyder five years to resolve the problem.
 In a 2016 interview with The Buffalo News as part of a retrospective on the Braves, Snyder laid particular blame on Canisius president Father James Demske for making it difficult to get good home dates at the Aud.
 Snyder recalled offering Demske $125,000 per game to give up some Saturday night dates to the Braves.
 However, Demske turned the offer down, believing that the Braves posed a threat to the Little Three rivalry in college basketball.
 When the five-year deadline expired without a resolution, Snyder found himself with two options–build a new arena or sell the team.
 Building a new arena wasn't financially realistic at the time, leaving Snyder with no option but to sell the team.
 Had the dispute been resolved, the Braves would have likely been able to stay in Buffalo, especially since Canisius basketball went into what would be permanent decline in the early 1980s.

 At the time, Snyder's more public feuds were with the Sabres, whose owners, Northrup and Seymour Knox, represented Buffalo's old money circuit while Snyder had nouveau riche status.
 Years later, Snyder attributed these feuds to his own inexperience with sports ownership and now speaks in more conciliatory tones regarding his hockey competition.